 The objectives of AU (African Union) are to achieve greater unity and solidarity between the African countries and the people of Africa and defend the sovereignty, territorial integrity and independence of its member states.
-AU work to accelerate the political and socio-economic integration of the continent, to encourage international cooperation, promote peace, security, and stability.
-AU also work to promote democratic principles and institutions, protect human rights and to establish the necessary conditions which enables the continent to play a role in the global economy and international negotiations.
+AU works to accelerate the political and socio-economic integration of the continent, to encourage international cooperation, promote peace, security, and stability.
+AU also works to promote democratic principles and institutions, to protect human rights and to establish the necessary conditions which enables the continent to play a role in the global economy and international negotiations.

 Link to website: www.au.int

 The ETF (European Training Foundation) is an EU agency that helps transition and developing countries to harness the potential of their human capital through the reform of education, training and labour market systems in the context of the EU's external relations policy.
 ETF base their work on the conviction that human capital development in a lifelong learning perspective can make a fundamental contribution to increasing prosperity, creating sustainable growth and encouraging social inclusion in transition and developing countries.

 Link to website: www.etf.europa.eu